-Policy No: 9.07 Title: Traffic Calming Supersedes: 9.07 (2017) Authority:  Legislative [Operational Effective Date: Approval:  Council CMT General Manager Review Date: Policy Statement: The Traffic Calming policy provides a framework to enable the City and affected residents to identify neighbourhood transportation issues, determine if traffic calming is a suitable solution, and design and implement traffic calming plans where appropriate.
-Purpose: Roads serve many functions in the life of a community.
-They ensure access to homes and businesses, provide mobility for residents and visitors to get from point A to point B, and can enhance or compromise the livability of neighbourhoods.
-Residents and business owners in the City of Maple Ridge want safe roadways that contribute positively to community livability and quality of life.
-However, in some cases neighbourhood transportation issues can cause concerns among community members.
-In some cases, City staff may identify locations where the road network may not be fulfilling its intended role, while other times residents and businesses may express transportation concerns to the City.
-If the root causes of the concerns are identified to be problems with speeding or excessive traffic volumes, traffic calming may be applied to address these concerns.
-Traffic calming plans are suitable for local and minor collector road classifications.
-Major collectors or arterial roadways may consider certain traffic calming elements as part of a larger corridor management strategy.
-Traffic calming processes are often more complex than they initially appear.
-Traffic calming measures, such as diverters, speed humps, and traffic circles can have unintended effects on travel patterns.
-As such, it is essential that the true issues and potential impacts are fully understood before traffic calming is implemented.
-Due to this, the City has developed this Traffic Calming Policy.
-This Traffic Calming Policy will neighbourhood transportation issued design and implement Traffic Caln ues, determine if traffic calming
+Policy No: 9.07 Title: Traffic Calming Supersedes: 9.07 (2017) Authority:  Legislative [ Operational Effective Date: Approval:  Council CMT General Manager Review Date: Policy Statement: The Traffic Calming policy provides neighbourhood transportation issu and implement traffic calming plan ies, determine if traffic calming i Purpose: Roads serve many functions in businesses, provide mobility for enhance or compromise the livabil of Maple Ridge want safe roadway life. residents and visitors to get fro ity of neighbourhoods.
+Residents om point A to point B, and can s and business owners in the City However, in some cases neight community members.
+In some cases not be fulfilling its intended rol transportation concerns to the City with speeding or excessive traffic concerns. ses, City staff may identify location e, while other times residents y.
+If the root causes of the conce ons where the road network may and businesses may express rns are identified to be problems Traffic calming plans are suitable f or arterial roadways may conside management strategy.
+Traffic calming processes are of measures, such as diverters, spee patterns.
+As such, it is essential before traffic calming is implement d humps, and traffic circles can h that the true issues a nd potent nave unintended effects on travel tial impacts are fully understood This Traffic Calming Policy will neighbourhood transportation issued design and implement Traffic Caln ues, determine if traffic calming